 - Copy of current driver's license - Completion of the following seven (7) forms in the order listed: - 1.
-Application for Employment Supplement Driver Qualification Data; Identified as "Driver Application" in the Resource Center on the CIC. - This form should be completed by the driver/applicant. - 2.
-Request for Information from Previous Employer; Identified as "Safety Performance History Records Request" in the Resource Center on the CIC. - Supervisor must direct a letter to each employer by whom the driver was employed during the preceding three-year period. - Inquiry must be made within 30 days from the date of the application as a CMV driver.
-This requirement may be satisfied by the responses received at the time pre-employment inquiries are directed to previous employers. - If the employee has been employed by the Company for three years or more then the local supervisor shall complete the employee verification form; identified as DOT/FMCSA Employment Verification in the Resource Center on the CIC.
+Application for Employment Supplement Driver Qualification Data; Identified as "Driver Application" in the Resource Center on the CIC.
+This form should be completed by the driver/applicant. - 2.
+Request for Information from Previous Employer; Identified as "Safety Performance History Records Request" (SPHRR) in the Resource Center on the CIC. - Employee must complete section (1) of the SPHRR and submit to People Leader.
+The People Leader will submit it to JJ Keller. - Inquiry must be made within 30 days from the date of the application as a CMV driver.
+This requirement may be satisfied by the responses received at the time pre-employment inquiries are directed to previous employers. - If the employee has been employed by the Company for three years or more then the local supervisor shall complete the employee verification form; identified as DOT/FMCSA Employment Verification in the Resource Center on the CIC. - 3.
+Request for Motor Vehicle Driver's Record (MVR).

-- 3. Request for Motor Vehicle Driver's Record (MVR). - This completed form should be forwarded by the supervisor to Safety for submission. - Safety will obtain the motor vehicle record from Human Resources or Company approved 3rd part vendor and submit to be loaded into CIC.
+- This completed form should be forwarded by the supervisor to Safety for submission. - Safety will obtain the motor vehicle record from Human Resources or Company approved 3rd part vendor and submit to be loaded into CIC.
 Once loaded to the CIC, Supervisors may access the MVR. - This inquiry must be made within 30 days from the date of application. - 4.
 Examination to Determine Physical Condition of Drivers; Identified as Medical Exam - All drivers qualified under the regulations are required to have a physical examination every twenty-four months or in the event a driver whose ability to perform his/her normal duties has been impaired by a physical or mental injury or disease. - The physical examination will be conducted by a company approved physician at company's expense, after they have satisfied the requirement of investigation and inquiries, as well as successful completion of the Driver's Road Test. - The physician, after completing the physical examination must sign the examination form, the medical examiner's certificate and the Driver's Physical Examination Pocket Card. - Enbridge will verify the Medical Examiner who issues the Medical Examiner's Certificate is on the National Registry by completing Medical Examiner's National Registry Verification. - All CDL holders shall submit a copy of their medical exam certificate to their State Driver's Licensing Agency within 72 hours of receiving. - Enbridge (or designee) will pull a medical MVR within 15 days from the date of issuance.